marcusoftnet/marcusoftnet.github.io/_posts/2007-09-18-unable-to-emit-assembly-referenced.md

 blogger_orig_url: http://www.marcusoft.net/2007/09/unable-to-emit-assembly-referenced.html
 ---

-Hmmm - another "Why does VB.NET hides so many useful things from me?" thing that adds to my determination to vote for C# whenever i get the chance.
+Hmmm - another "Why does VB.NET hides so many useful things from me?" thing that adds to my determination to vote for C# whenever I get the chance.

 The case is as follows; you have a project that you want to strong name.
 However it references a assembly that not is strong named.
 That will give you the following error from the compiler: